 How to Get Rid of Raccoons

 Like the old saying goes, "prevention is better than cure," and the best way to get rid of raccoons is to stop them from even coming in the first place.
 In fact, the only way to permanently get rid of raccoons is to bar their access to food and water near your home.

 - Remove Garbage.
-It is important to clear and remove all garbage and food waste from the house and garden not only to prevent access but to teach the raccoons to stop coming.
+It is important to clear and remove all garbage and food waste from the house and garden.
+This will prevent access and teach the raccoons to stop coming.
 Before going to bed at night, take out the trash and shut the bin lid tight.
 Remember to bring in your pet's food dishes, as well!

 - Secure Garbage Bins.
 It is important to use a locking garbage bin or one with a close-fitting or heavy metal lid.
 A raccoon can easily bypass a lid that is made of a lighter material such as plastic.
 If necessary, you can even use a rope or bungee cord to seal it tight.

 - Secure Bird Feeders and Pet Food Dishes.
 If you leave food out for birds or pets, you will need to make sure the raccoons can't touch it.
 Consider bringing these things in at night or find other ways to make them inaccessible.